s-laul/roomiefinderz-frontend/README.md

 <h2>User Story</h2>

-This app will create a platform for students on college campuses to:
+This app will create a platform for students on college campuses to: <br/>
-   • Find roommates
+   • Find roommates <br/>
-   • Find rooms/sublets for rent
+   • Find rooms/sublets for rent<br/>
-   • Post rooms/sublets for rent
+   • Post rooms/sublets for rent<br/>

 <img src='./frontend/images/Concept2.jpg'>

-Students can be matched with other students or rooms/sublets based on characteristics or preferences, such as:
+Students can be matched with other students or rooms/sublets based on characteristics or preferences, such as:<br/>
-   • Age
+   • Age<br/>
-   • Gender
+   • Gender<br/>
-   • Personality (introvert/extrovert, early/late riser, etc.)
+   • Personality (introvert/extrovert, early/late riser, etc.)<br/><br/>

-   • Housing style
+   • Housing style<br/>
-   • Number of rooms
+   • Number of rooms<br/>
-   • Number of bathrooms
+   • Number of bathrooms<br/>
-   • Price range
+   • Price range<br/>

 <h2>Wireframe</h2>